nikitagusarov/website_source/content/en/post/2021-12-27-blog-revival/index.md

 ## Some background

-The last I've wrote something in this blog was yet in september.
+The last I've wrote something in this blog was yet in September.
 For the last publications I've had some difficulties to keep inventing topics which might be potentially interesting for anyone visiting this page, as well as for myself.
 The need to keep writing something simple clashed with my personal reticence to write anything which has night to no added value.
 As one can observe in the history of the publications, I've started with some intermediate level stuff on LaTeX and R usage.